 We now have an almost complete parent Story run.
 It just remains to let the team leads (or managers) know that there is a ticket of the highest priority that requires an immediate assignee and requisite action.

 We will include the Jira ticket key and direct link in the email for ease of use and to expedite clear communication and action.
 We could just as easily replace this email step with HTTP calls or dedicated sub-stories targeting other platforms or services depending upon the team’s preferences.

 Automating toil has many benefits from functional to cultural, but it helps if you already have a plan or playbook where a process or workflow can be quickly mapped to automated steps.
 But rather than trying to automate your whole process from the beginning (especially if it’s not well understood or hasn’t been codified fully yet), the next best thing is to automate parts of your process (usually the most tedious!).
-By modularizing your stories early and starting with the low hanging fruit you begin to free yourself up from being in a perpetual state of reactivity.
+By modularizing your stories early and starting with the low-hanging fruit you begin to free yourself up from being in a perpetual state of reactivity.
 You become more able to adopt a proactive stance, one that delivers more value, faster and better than before.
-You can download the stories above: main story, Sentinel One sub-story, Jira sub-story or see what other pre-built integrations Tines has out-of-the-box here.
+You can download the Stories above: main Story, Sentinel One sub-Story, Jira sub-story.